kohlhofer/Crossings/chapters/chapter-04.md

 The path back to the river lies quiet.
 Behind him, the mill wheel turns, grinding grain, marking time.
 The sound fades as he walks.

 At the river, afternoon shadows stretch across the dock.
-He stands with coins in his pocket.
 The water moves past, brown and slow, carrying its burden of silt and debris.
 He checks his fishing line, empty as always.
 The coins make a small sound when he moves.